ap29600/dama/Readme.md

 Any executable file in the root of your `dama` folder will be interpreted as a page to be added to the menu.
 Such an executable must pass over the first argument it takes to the `--plug` argument of the yad instance it spawns, and the second to the `--tabnum` argument.
+The name of the corresponding tab will be equal to the executable's name, minus the extension (for example `$DAMA_CONFIG_DIR/brightness.sh` results in a tabname of `brightness`).
 Your script may call other executables in the `dama` directory, but these cannot be in the top level to avoid being called by the main executable.